Macross: Legal complications with international distribution

+Legacy

-LegacyMacross was the basis for the Robotech franchise in North America.
+Macross was the basis for the Robotech franchise in North America.
 Super Dimension Fortress Macross was adapted into the first saga of the Robotech television series (1985–1986), called The Macross Saga, which spawned the Robotech franchise.
-Robotech was influential in the Western world, helping to introduce the anime medium to North America.Macross popularized the concept of transforming mecha, which can transform between a standard vehicle (such as a fighter plane or transport truck) and a fighting mecha robot.
+Robotech was influential in the Western world, helping to introduce the anime medium to North America.

+Macross popularized the concept of transforming mecha, which can transform between a standard vehicle (such as a fighter plane or transport truck) and a fighting mecha robot.
 Shōji Kawamori introduced the concept with Diaclone in 1980 and then popularized it with Macross.
 Kawamori then went on to design transforming mecha for Transformers (1986).
 The transforming mecha concept became popular in the mid-1980s, with Macross: Do You Remember Love?
 (1984) and Zeta Gundam (1985) in Japan, and with Robotech and Transformers in the West.
 Transformers went on to influence the Hollywood movie industry.

-In contrast to earlier mecha anime which focused on combatants, Macross portrayed mecha conflict from the perspective of non-combatant civilians, such as the fictional singer Lynn Minmay.
-She went on to become the first virtual idol.
+In contrast to earlier mecha anime which focused on combatants, Macross portrayed mecha conflict from the perspective of non-combatant civilians, such as the singer Lynn Minmay.
 Voiced by Mari Iijima, Minmay was the first fictional idol singer to garner major real-world success, with the theme song "Do You Remember Love?" (from the film Macross: Do You Remember Love?) reaching number seven on the Oricon music charts in Japan.
 This was later further explored in Macross Plus with the virtual idol Sharon Apple, an artificial intelligence (AI) computer program who takes the form of an intergalactic pop star, and in Macross 7 with the virtual band Fire Bomber who became a commercial success and spawned multiple CDs released in Japan.
-Macross set the template for later virtual idols in the early 21st century, such as Hatsune Miku and Kizuna AI.
+Macross set the template for later virtual idols in the early 21st century, such as Hatsune Miku and Kizuna Ai.

-Another innovative character concept in Macross was the role of Misa Hayase in Super Dimension Fortress Macross (called Lisa Hayes in Robotech), who was one of the main commanders of the Macross battleship.
-She was the boss and commanding officer of the fighter pilot protagonist Hikaru Ichijyo (called Rick Hunter in Robotech), and later his love interest.
+Another innovative character concept in Macross was the role of Misa Hayase in Super Dimension Fortress Macross, who was one of the main commanders of the Macross battleship.
+She was the boss and commanding officer of the fighter pilot protagonist Hikaru Ichijyo, and later his love interest.
 This was a scenario Kawamori came up with which he had not seen in any Hollywood movies before.
 A similar scenario, however, later appeared in the Hollywood movie Top Gun (1986).
 According to Kawamori, "Many people pointed out that later films like Top Gun copied that idea and setting, as well as including the combination of many songs and fighters too."